-Visitor Center and Bookstore are Open
+Visitor Center and Bookstore Open at 25% Capacity

-The Loop Road is Closed
+The Loop Road is Open

-All Caves are Closed
+Buffalo Caves are Closed through 2021

-North Crater Flow Nature Trail is Closed
+North Crater Flow Trail is Closed through 2021

 While the listed areas are accessible for visitors to enjoy, a return to full operations will continue to be phased, and services may be limited.
 When recreating, please follow local area health orders, practice Leave No Trace principles, and avoid crowding and high-risk outdoor activities.